-The Bungalow Foundation a 501(c)(3) Public Charity is an advocate of biomedical Precision Medicine Initiatives.
+The Bungalow Foundation a 501(c)(3) Public Charity and advocate of biomedical Precision Medicine Initiatives assists cancer patients currently involved in Precision Medicine clinical trials.

 for different cancers has been going on for years.
 Precision Medicine Initiatives focuses on the genetic mutation of the cancer cell rather than the cancer’s location in the body.
 Basket Trials as they are called are trials that treat the cancer based on the cancer's mutation discovered through Genomic sequencing.